Configure anti-malware policies in EOP

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, email messages are automatically protected against malware by EOP.
 EOP uses anti-malware policies for malware protection settings.
 For more information, see Anti-malware protection.

-Admins can view, edit, and configure (but not delete) the default anti-malware policy to meet the needs of their organizations.
+The default anti-malware policy automatically applies to all recipients.
 For greater granularity, you can also create custom anti-malware policies that apply to specific users, groups, or domains in your organization.
-Custom policies always take precedence over the default policy, but you can change the priority (running order) of your custom policies.

 What do you need to know before you begin?

-2. On the Anti-malware page, click Create icon.
-Create.
+2. On the Anti-malware page, select Create to open the new anti-malware policy wizard.

-3. The policy wizard opens.
-On the Name your policy page, configure these settings:
+3. On the Name your policy page, configure these settings:

 • Name: Enter a unique, descriptive name for the policy.